garylirocks/quickrefs/azure-sql-db.markdown

 - A PaaS service, but deployed into your own vNet
 - No need to manage a VM
+- Tiers
+  - General Purpose (vCore)
+  - Business Critical (vCore) - (has readable secondary)
-- No support for DTU model
+- No DTU model
+- Supports up to 100 DBs
 - Most of the SQL Server instance-scoped features are still available:
-  - Cross-database transactions
-  - Common language runtime (CLR)
+  - Access to tempdb
   - Access to the system databases
   - SQL Server Agent
+  - Cross-database queries (not supported by Azure SQL DB)
+  - Common language runtime (CLR)
   - Service Broker
   - Database Mail
   - Linked servers